elm/compiler/installers/mac/README.md

 # Install Instructions

-The easiest way to install is to to use [the Mac installer](https://github.com/elm/compiler/releases/download/0.19.1/installer-for-mac.pkg), but only for people on macOS 10.14 and earlier (i.e. before Catalina)
+The easiest way to install is to to use [the Mac installer](https://github.com/elm/compiler/releases/download/0.19.1/installer-for-mac.pkg)!

-I am working on getting the installer notarized so that it works on Catalina as well.
-In the meantime, it is also possible to install by running the following commands in your terminal:
+But it is also possible to install by running the following commands in your terminal:

 ```bash
 # Move to your Desktop so you can see what is going on easier.